Sticky Position (Bar) with CSS or jQuery

 }

-Then, we will apply that class to the navigation conditionally with jQuery.
+Then, we’ll conditionally apply this class to the navigation using jQuery.

 $(document).ready(function() {